SyAhmed23/Tsunami_Coffee/README.md

 # Tsunami_Coffee

 # Introduction
 A requirement to improve a website responsiveness, based on tasks checklist.
-This is a Codecademy project to implement Responsive Design understanding
+This is a project to implement Responsive Design understanding

 # Project Instructions
 Use your knowledge of relative units and responsive web design to help Tsunami Coffee make their website come to life.